Rictor: Sexual orientation

 For David, the relationship opened up other avenues for character development in the series.
 For example, he was able to explore Strong Guy's "liberal hypocrisy": his socially liberal personal values alongside his discomfort around gay people, in that character's reaction.
-Peter David expressed that he does not want the relationship to become boring by having no problems.
+David expressed that he does not want the relationship to become boring by having no problems.
 However, he wishes to avoid killing off either character; he opines that both characters are too well-established to fall into the pattern of killing off the more minor character to elicit angst in the more major one.
 One major facet of the relationship is that this is Shatterstar's first real relationship, meaning the two men may want different things.
-As David sees it, newly out bisexual Shatterstar is "like a kid in a candy store", whereas Rictor is ready to fully commit.
-David feels that these issues are interesting because they are new to superhero comic books; he does note, however, that the view he brings to the characters comes from the perspective of a heterosexual writer and his own personal experiences, and may not be the same as that of a gay writer.
+As David saw it, newly out bisexual Shatterstar is "like a kid in a candy store", whereas Rictor is ready to fully commit.
+David felt that these issues are interesting because they are new to superhero comic books; he does note, however, that the view he brings to the characters comes from the perspective of a heterosexual writer and his own personal experiences, and may not be the same as that of a gay writer.